l55tremine/secretHitler55/README.md

 # Secret Hitler 55
 (an edit of secret hitler consolidator edition)

+I remade the role giving sequence and added the ability to restart the game without reloading the whole thing.
+There is the line drawer script because I made it so the reset button resets conflict lines

 This is an edit of Lost Savage's script for secret hitler.
 This script adds things described in the readme and workshop page This was thrown together in less than a day, so it isn't the most refined even if it has no errors. (the code looks sloppy) Also contained is the playerlist and timer for Nikos.